koelslaw/documentation/topics/nuc/nuc-configuration.md

     - Click `Select Profile`
     - Click `Done`
 1. Next click `Installation Destination`
-    - Select the hard disk you want to install CentOS to, likely it is already selected unless you have more than 1 drive
+    - Select the hard disk you want to install RHEL to, likely it is already selected unless you have more than 1 drive
+      - In the `Other Storage Options`, select `I will configure partitioning`.
+      - Click `Done`
+      - Click `Click here to create automatically.`
+      - Select `/` and change the size to `20G`, click the `Update Settings` button
+      - Select `/home` and change the size to `50G`, click the `Update Settings` button
+      - Click the `+` and make the `Mount Point` `/var`, leave the size blank, it will take all remaining size
     - Click `Done`
 1. Click `kdump`
     - Uncheck `Enable kdump`